andrewt0301/hse-acos-course/workshops/12_HighLevelLanguages/python.md

    Modify the __15-57_dorun.py__ program so that it checks whether the program to run exists before trying to run it.
    Use the [os.path.exists](https://docs.python.org/3/library/os.path.html#os.path.exists)
    method to check whether the program exists.

-   If the file does not exist print the "No _filename_" message to [sys.stderr](https://docs.python.org/3/library/sys.html?sys.stderr).
+   If the file does not exist, print the "No _filename_" message to [sys.stderr](https://docs.python.org/3/library/sys.html?sys.stderr).
    Save the modified code to the __16-12_dochkrun.py__ file.

 3. __Task 02:__

    Study documentation on the [subprocess](https://docs.python.org/3/library/subprocess.html) module.
    Rewrite the __16-12_dochkrun.py__ file to run the program using the [subprocess.run](https://docs.python.org/3/library/subprocess.html#subprocess.run) function.
    Save the resulting program to the __16-21_dosubrun.py__ file.

 4. Using pipes to [replace shell pipelines](